charles-hood/lumen-blog/content/posts/2017-19-08---Humane-Typography-in-the-Digital-Age/index.md

   - "Diet"
   - "Food"
   - "FODMAP"
-description: "let's dive into the mysterious world of the Low FODMAP diet"
+description: "Let's dive into the mysterious world of the Low FODMAP diet"
 socialImage: "./media/42-line-bible.jpg"
 ---
-# The Low FODMAP Diet: A Tummy-Friendly Adventure 🌮
+# A Tummy-Friendly Adventure 🌮

 Hey there, fellow foodies!
 Today, let's dive into the mysterious world of the Low FODMAP diet.
 It might sound like a techy acronym, but fear not – I'm here to break it down for you in plain English.
 So, grab a snack and let's chat about how this diet can be a game-changer for your tummy!